SCIFIHISTORY.NET

 "Outer space in 2034 is run by greedy corporations in a rundown bureaucracy.
 Two astronauts, who are not very smart, make their way with shady dealings, smuggling and spaceship wrecking."

-A star is born!
 On this day in 1972 (in the U.S.), the good people of Hazleton, Pennsylvania were treated to the theatrical debut of The Cremators.
-Written (in part) and directed by Harry Essex, the SciFi/Horror starred Maria De Aragon, Marvin Howard, and Eric Sinclair.
+Written (in part) and directed by Harry Essex, the SciFi/Horror starred Maria De Aragon, Marvin Howard, Eric Sinclair, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "An alien life form that is a huge ball of living matter invades earth, and replenishes itself by absorbing people."